mallocator/Elasticsearch-Exporter/README.md

 ## Usage

 A number of combinations of the options can be used, of which some are listed here to give you an idea of what can be done.
-The complete list of options can be found when running the exporter without any paramters.
+The complete list of options can be found when running the exporter without any parameters.
 The script is trying to be smart enough to guess all missing options, so that e.g. if you don't specify a target type, but a target index, the type will be copied over without any changes.
 If you find that any combination of configuration doesn't make sense, please file a bug on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
 ```JavaScript